cemkeylan/cem-utils/README.md

 * No tree view
 * Does not ask for password input (reads from stdin)

-Currently 34 SLOC.
-Supports adding/deleting/listing/showing
+Currently less than 35 LOC.
+Supports adding/deleting/listing/showing passwords.
-passwords.
 I don't intend on implementing any more features.
 You can wrap this script with something other to make use of it.